WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 The important part of testing a first time user experience is to capture that unfamiliar experience and try to notice everywhere information might be missing or confusing.
-But then you have to comlement that with jumping out of new user mode and dig in with tools to investigate and collect information, for sake of reporting the issue, that the end user might not do.
+But then you have to complement that with jumping out of new user mode and dig in with tools to investigate and collect information, for sake of reporting the issue, that the end user might not do.
 You have to do this without losing that "new user" perspective.